thedynamiclinker/ld/exclude/Home - Hello From The Website.md

 To be honest, I couldn't quite believe it when I first saw all these posts.

-Hundreds of people with no idea [[Where To Find People]] or how to meet someone new.
+Hundreds of people with no idea [[The Problem of Where]] or how to meet someone new.

 How could this be?
 After all, people are everywhere.
 Just look at them all.